 This Easy Instant Pot Chocolate Cake is ultra moist and chocolatey, with the perfect tender crumb, and easy to make in the Instant Pot with basic ingredients.

 NEVER MISS A POST!
 FOLLOW ME ON:

 If you’ve been a reader of The Busy Baker for any length of time you’ll already know how much we love to bake around here.
-And in the interest of trying new things I’ve developed this amazing chocolate cake recipe that you can bake in the Instant Pot.
+And in the interest of trying new things I’ve developed this amazing Instant Pot Chocolate Cake recipe – yes, you read that right…you can bake it in the Instant Pot.
 Intrigued?
-I though so!
+I though so!!

 This Easy Instant Pot Chocolate Cake is my classic Best Ever Easy Chocolate Cake recipe (that I’ve been making my entire adult life) but baked in the Instant Pot.
 I’ve been testing this recipe for months and I’ve FINALLY arrived at the BEST result.
 Trust me, you’re going to LOVE it!

 Because we love chocolate cake so much we baked two identical chocolate cakes (it’s for science, right!?) – one in the Instant Pot and one in the oven – to compare them for you.
 The results were astounding!

 The oven-baked chocolate cake was pretty typical: light and moist in the centre with slightly dense and chewy edges, thanks to the caramelization that happens in the oven.

 The Instant Pot Chocolate Cake was a little more dense throughout, but it was also a lot more fudgy, SO moist, and had the best velvety texture.
 It also baked far more evenly than the oven-baked version, with a flat top, while the oven-baked version was a little higher around the edges than in the middle (because the edges baked faster in the oven).